General

 - Instrument of assignment by the author / inventor / designer of the right subject of the sought service to the requesting entity.

-What are the documents required to be submitted along with the request to obtain legal services related to the formation of government establishments/companies?
+What are the documents required to be submitted along with the request to obtain legal services related to the formation of Government establishments/companies?

 - The law establishing the Government Entity.